Spectral clustering of Markov chain transition matrices with complex eigenvalues: Complex-valued PCCA+ (cPCCA+)

 \end{pot1}

-Theorem~\ref{thm1} implies that the cPCCA+ algorithm is able to cluster states in a system with complex dominant eigenvalues.
-This allows us to conclude that G-PCCA+ and cPCCA+ are equivalent in the following sense:
+Since both cPCCA+ and GenPCCA work on the same subspace, we can conclude that they are equivalent in the following sense:

-\begin{corollary} If $P$ admits an eigen-decomposition, G-PCCA+ and cPCCA+ obtain the same solutions to the optimization problem. \end{corollary} \begin{pf} Both algorithms solve the original PCCA+ problem (\ref{eq:transformation}-\ref{ObjFnc}) with different bases $X_1, X_2$ of the same subspace $\text{span} X_1 = \text{span} X_2$.
-Thus there exists a regular matrix $B$ s.t. $X1 = X_2 B$.
+\begin{corollary} If $P$ admits an eigen-decomposition, cPCCA+ and GenPCCA obtain the same solutions to the optimization problem. \end{corollary} \begin{pf} Both algorithms solve the original PCCA+ problem (\ref{eq:transformation}-\ref{ObjFnc}) with different bases $X_1, X_2$ of the same subspace $\text{span}(X_1) = \text{span}(X_2)$.
+Thus there exists a regular matrix $B$ s.t. $X_1 = X_2 B$.
 Then any solution to the objective function of the form $\chi = X_1 A_1$ is also a solution of the form $\chi = X_2 B A_1 = X_2 A_2$ with $A_2 = BA_1$ and vice versa.

 \end{pf}